 1. Siesta Key

 Located close to downtown Sarasota and adjacent to the Gulf of Mexico, the Siesta Public Beach has been voted the best Florida beach by several publications and groups over the years.
+The beach is great for a family or couple’s getaway.
 The quaint and quirky 8-mile-long island is home to a host of activities such as shopping, resorts, dining, and nightlife, but is known for its white quartz sands, turquoise waters, and many amenities that caters to the whole family, from those that simply want to relax on the beach to the active sports fans.
 Turtle Bay, along the southern end, even has a great and popular spot for launching off kayaks.
 The best part is that no matter where you stay, the beach and water is never far away.

 2. Naples Beach